 Nelson received an additional honor in 2002-03, when he held an endowed professorship, the Marshall Plan Anniversary Professor of Austrian Studies, at the University of New Orleans.

 Nelson’s training includes a Bachelor of Music Education cum laude from the University of Michigan.
 His graduate degrees are from Northwestern University: a Master of Music in Conducting and a Ph.D. in Music Theory.
 As a conductor, he has led operas by Mozart, Puccini, and Menotti, numerous musicals, high school and college bands, as well as being the music director of the New Orleans Civic Symphony and a guest conductor of the New Orleans Symphony Orchestra.
-As a scholar, he has published articles on Stravinsky and Mozart, and written book chapters on music theory, the Mozart Effect, and the music of Olivier Messiaen.
-In Vienna he has lectured at the Haus der Musik, Mozarthaus Vienna, and City Hall, and in Salzburg at the Mozarteum, the Carolino Museum and the Residenz.
+As a scholar, he has published articles on Stravinsky and Mozart, and written book chapters on music theory, the Mozart Effect, the Cello Collection at the University of North Carolina Greensboro, and the music of Olivier Messiaen.
+He las lectured in many venues in Austria and the Czech Republic.
 Formerly on the faculty of the University of New Orleans, he currently teaches at the University of North Carolina at Greensboro.

-Dr. Nelson writes the program notes for the Greensboro Symphony Orchestra and frequently gives pre-concert lectures.
+Dr. Nelson writes the program notes for the Greensboro Symphony Orchestra and frequently gives pre-concert lectures for the Greensboro Symphony and Eastern Music Festival.

 Dr. Nelson is also an avid photographer.
 All of the photographs in this web site are his.
 Click on any image so see an enlargement.